-U.S. man accused of human rights violations freed in Lebanon
+US man accused of human rights violations freed in Lebanon

-WASHINGTON (AP) — A U.S. citizen who had faced decades-old murder and torture charges in Lebanon has been freed, a senator who had pushed for his release announced Thursday.
+CONCORD, N.H.
+(AP) — A U.S. citizen who had faced decades-old murder and torture charges in Lebanon has been freed, a senator who had pushed for his release announced Thursday.

-Sen. Jeanne Shaheen, D-N.H., said in a statement that she had spoken with Amer Fakhoury on the phone soon after his release.
+Sen. Jeanne Shaheen, D-N.H., said in a statement that she had spoken with Amer Fakhoury on the phone soon after his release, and that he was on his way to the United States.

-Lebanese officials alleged that Fakhoury, 57,, of Dover, New Hampshire, who had been jailed since September, was responsible for the killings and abuse of prisoners in Lebanon as part of an Israeli-backed militia two decades ago.
+Lebanese officials alleged that Fakhoury was responsible for the killings and abuse of prisoners in Lebanon as part of an Israeli-backed militia two decades ago.
+The 57-year-old restaurant owner who was living in New Hampshire had been jailed since September.

 His case had put a significant strain on already troubled ties between the U.S. and Lebanon.
 Lawmakers in Washington had threatened to withhold critical aid to the country and impose sanctions on the Lebanese military, which is seen by the Trump administration as a bulwark against the Iranian-backed Hezbollah movement.

-“”Anytime a U.S citizen is wrongfully detained by a foreign government, we must use every tool at our disposal to free them,” Shaheen said in her statement.
+“Anytime a U.S citizen is wrongfully detained by a foreign government, we must use every tool at our disposal to free them,” Shaheen said in her statement.
 “I’m very glad that Amer is finally coming home and will be reunited with his family.
-No family should have to go through what the Fakhoury family has gone through.
+No family should have to go through what the Fakhoury family has gone through.”

+His oldest daughter, Guila Fakhoury, told The Associated Press by phone, “We are so happy.
+It’s a dream.”

-Hours before Shaheen announced Fakhoury’s release a U.S. Marine Osprey was seen landing at the U.S. Embassy in Beirut.
+Hours before Shaheen announced Fakhoury’s release, a U.S. Marine Osprey was seen taking off from the U.S. Embassy compound northeast of Beirut.

-Fakhoury was ordered released on Monday because more than 10 years had passed since he allegedly tortured prisoners at a jail run by the South Lebanon Army militia.
-But he was not immediately allowed to leave the country after a Lebanese military judge on Tuesday appealed the decision, asking the a Military Court of Appeals strike down the decision to free Fakhoury.
+Fakhoury was ordered to be released Monday because more than 10 years had passed since he allegedly tortured prisoners at a jail run by the South Lebanon Army militia.
+But he was not immediately allowed to leave the country after a Lebanese military judge on Tuesday appealed the decision, asking a Military Court of Appeals to strike down the decision to free Fakhoury.

 A judge of urgent matters in the southern town of Nabatiyeh issued a ruling preventing Fakhoury from leaving Lebanon for two months.
 Judge Ahmad Mezher’s decision came after a request filed by former inmates.